 It was reported that sometime between the 24th of July and the 4th of August 2016 thirty lambs and eight ewes were stolen from Gidleigh Common.
 In other words rustlers had been at work and the very fact that livestock graze the open commons of Dartmoor make them easy targets.
 Having said that it would never be a case of simply going to a remote spot and taking sheep or cattle.
 Firstly you would need some idea of where the animals could be found which is relatively easy as both cattle and sheep tend to congregate in the same areas known as lairs.
 This was just be a matter of visiting the moor and observing the livestock movements.
 Secondly you would need a method of rounding the animals up such as dogs or quad bikes and thirdly you would need something to take them away in such as a trailer or livestock transporter.
 Clearly one would need a dubious source that would be willing to slaughter and butcher the animals before disposing of them into a black market.
 But why would anyone go to so much bother?
 Simple, the average deadweight price in Southern England for the end of August 2016 for medium lambs it was £4.19 per kilo.
 Therefore at those prices thirty lambs with an average weight of 20kg assuming they were Scotch Blackfaces would fetch £2,514p in the normal market, allow say £500 reduction for the illegal market and you are left with around £2,000 – not bad for a night’s work?
 In 2016 the National Farmers Union reported that in 2015 “Livestock rustling remains a huge problem with costs stubbornly high in Northern Ireland, the North East and South West of England.
 At a total cost to the UK of £2.9 million, 70% came from these three regions.”

-It’s worth bearing in mind that this is but on case of livestock theft of Dartmoor, there have been numerous other examples in recent years.
+It’s worth bearing in mind that this is but one case of livestock theft of Dartmoor, there have been numerous other examples in recent years.
 It does not take a mathematician to work out the annual losses to local farming economy such thefts amount to.
 For a farmer it is not only the financial loss, in many if the stolen animals are replaced it will mean getting to know where their lairs will be.
 As noted above moorland livestock naturally select preferred areas for grazing etc known as ‘lairs’.
 Once these have been established it most cases it’s easy for the farmer to find them but every time new replacements are brought it then a lot of time can be spent working out where these animals congregate.
 This in itself poses a problem because once the rustlers get to know where the lairs are they know only to well that there will be a flock of sheep in the vicinity.
 In 1950 some Dartmoor sheep farmers were reported to have taken to patrolling the moor in an attempt to safeguard their flocks which caused some concern.
 However:

 Livestock theft or rustling on Dartmoor is by no means a modern-day phenomenon as it has been occurring for centuries, with regards to ‘sheep stealers’ there is no doubt that this was a serious problem on and around Dartmoor.
 In 1808 Vancouver, 1969, p.367 clearly states: